This DIY post is specifically for a purchased craft kit that you can find on my Etsy shop.

 The green leaves will be attached onto the aqua felt strips on the base of the wreath.
 Angles are up to you; however, I chose to lay the leaves on top of the wire as if the middle vein of the leaf aligned with the wire, as shown below.

 To attach the green leaves to the aqua leaves, simply place a strip of glue over top of the aqua rectangle and lay the green leaf onto the glue while keeping the correct angle, as described above.
 Continue this process until all of the green leaves are attached to the wreath.

 Step Four: Attach the Dark Green Leaves

 First, place the dark green leaves in between each of the green leaves from the previous step, as shown below.
 The dark green leaves will overlap the lighter green.
-These dark green leaves are also angled in the same way that the green leaves are from the previous step: The wire ring is aligned from the middle indentation at the bottom of the leaf to the top of it.
+I angled these dark green leaves in the same way that the green leaves are from the previous step, with the wire going straight through the leave’s imaginary veins.

 Next, carefully lift the top of each light green leaf, so that it will overlap the bottom of each dark green leaf above it.
 This is shown in the photos below.
 Once you have completed this overlapping process throughout the entire wreath, it is time to glue them in place.

 To glue the leaves together simply lift the top of each leaf, add glue underneath of the lifted top, and gently press it down so the glue will set, as shown below.
 Once each of the leaves have been glued together, go through the wreath lifting any parts that may seem loose, such as outer edges of the leaves, and glue them together.